Licensing Analytical Laboratories for Sampling and Testing Cannabis

 A.The analytical laboratory shall provide RIDOH with a written notice of any change described below at least thirty (30) calendar days prior to the proposed effective date of the change:

-1.change in ownership of the analytical laboratory as defined in § 6.4(N) of this Part;
+1.Change in ownership, whether partial or full, of the analytical laboratory as defined in § 6.4(A)(16) of this Part;

-6.changes in the approved premises location for the laboratory analysis of medical marijuana;
+6.Changes in the approved premises location for the laboratory analysis of cannabis;

 2.Any change to a management agreement that will effect a change of majority control and/or decision-making authority with respect to the operation of the analytical laboratory; and

-3.Any proposed change in an approved premises location for the laboratory analysis of medical marijuana.
+3.Any proposed change in an approved premises location for the laboratory analysis of cannabis.